-Reader/Reading Assistance.
+Reader/reading assistance.
 A person who reads some or all of the question paper for you.
 They read only what you ask them to read.
 The reader can only read exactly what is printed, and is not allowed to interpret or rephrase questions or give you any other help.
 They cannot write for you, unless they are also your scribe.
 If you can read most of the examination yourself and only need help with some words or phrases, then you will share a reading assistant with other students with similar needs.
 If you need everything read to you, you will have an individual reader.

-Exam Reading Pen.
-An exam reading pen is a small hand-held device which you can use to scan words, phrases or sections of the examination paper and have the text converted to speech which you listen to using ear-phones.
+Exam reading pen.
+An exam reading pen is a small hand- held device which you can use to scan words, phrases or sections of the examination paper and have the text converted to speech which you listen to using ear-phones.
 Unlike ordinary reading pens, an exam reading pen does not have the functionality to explain the meaning of words or to translate words as this functionality would undermine the integrity of the exam.
 If you are using an exam reading pen, you may also be allowed to have a Reader or Reading Assistant for any subject in which the pen cannot be used.

 Colour identifier.
-A person available to help, in the Geography and Science examination, if you are colour-blind.
+Candidates who are colour blind may need a colour identifier.
+This is a person available to help, most likely in the Geography and Science examinations, but also as the need arises in other subjects.
 You are allowed to ask them to tell you what colour something is, or, for example, "which of these lines is the red one?"
-As you will not need to ask such questions often, the colour identifier can be the main or shared centre superintendent.
-Should it come to light that a Colour Identifier is required for other subjects, the school must make an application to the SEC.
+As you will not need to ask such questions often, the colour identifier should be the superintendent for the examinations in the main or shared centre superintendent.